Code-Institute-Submissions/OliHickie-shakennotstirred_OctResub/README.md

 ### Code

+- Many elements were taken from [Materialize CSS](https://materializecss.com/).
+Notably, the nav bar, footer, cards and forms elements.

 - The Pagination code was taken from this [article](https://betterprogramming.pub/simple-flask-pagination-example-4190b12c2e2e), this [repository](https://github.com/alandoherty95/reciprocate-app) and this [video](https://www.youtube.com/watch?v=PSWf2TjTGNY) helped too!

 - Inspiration and ideas came from the Code Institute Task Manager Project.